sfigg/commercialization-public/test/hlk/getstarted/proxy-step-3--create-a-machine-pool.md

     Change the default name, if desired, and then press Enter to finish.

+    >[!NOTE]
-    **Note**  Machine Pools can be created at onboarding time for mobile devices.
+>  Machine Pools can be created at onboarding time for mobile devices.